Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Results

 \subsubsection{Duration}

-Median generation task duration for fBlog was $17.2$ minutes versus $9$ minutes for go-cart.io ($95$\% confidence interval for pseudomedian difference in minutes: $[1.62, 8.75]$).
-Figure~\ref{fig:duration_distribution} shows the distribution of generation task duration for both tools.
-The distribution of duration for fBlog was approximately uniform, with a minimum time of $6.53$ minutes and maximum time of $28.12$ minutes.
-By contrast, the distribution of duration for go-cart.io was right-skewed, with a minimum time of $2.32$ minutes and maximum time of $34.45$ minutes.
-The difference in pseudomedian duration between the two tools was statistically significant ($p=0.006$).
+Median generation task duration for fBlog, conditioned on generating the correct cartogram, was $17.2$ minutes versus $10.2$ minutes for go-cart.io ($95$\% confidence interval for pseudomedian difference in minutes: $[0.442, 8.77]$).
+Fig~\ref{fig:duration_distribution} shows the distribution of generation task duration for both tools.
+The distribution of duration for fBlog was approximately uniform, with a minimum time of $7.62$ minutes and maximum time of $28.12$ minutes.
+By contrast, the distribution of duration for go-cart.io was right-skewed, with a minimum time of $3.70$ minutes and maximum time of $34.45$ minutes.
+The difference in pseudomedian duration between the two tools was statistically significant ($p=0.038$).